Litee/jest-coverage-thresholds-bumper/README.md

 ## Usage

 1. Make sure that Jest has code coverage enabled and uses `json-summary` reporter.
 It is needed to produce coverage results for analysis.
-2. Ensure that you have some threshold values specified (you can start with `0`). `jest-coverage-thresholds-bumper` only updates existing values.
+2. Ensure that you have some threshold values specified in Jest config file (you can start with `0`). `jest-coverage-thresholds-bumper` only updates existing values.
 Example:

 ```JavaScript
 // jest.config.js